Revolutions Against the Church

 This is one reason the warning of Lot remains urgent.
 The crisis is not simply that individuals sin.
 The crisis is that whole public orders now demand reverence for what God condemns.
 The city would like not merely to be left alone, but to be told that darkness is light.

-Modern man dislikes the language of judgment because he imagines it crude, vindictive, or beneath the dignity of sophisticated religion.
-But Scripture and tradition refuse that softness.
+Modern man dislikes the language of judgment because he imagines it crude, vindictive, or beneath sophisticated religion.
+Scripture and tradition refuse that softness.
 God judges persons, and He also judges peoples, cities, and civilizations.
 Such judgment is not capricious.
 It is the moral unraveling that follows stubborn revolt, sometimes accompanied by more visible chastisements permitted by divine providence.1

-This does not mean that every calamity can be confidently decoded by human observers.
-The Christian must be cautious, humble, and free of sensationalism.
+This does not mean that every calamity can be decoded with confidence by human observers.
+Christians must remain cautious, humble, and free of sensationalism.
 Yet caution does not justify silence.
-If Our Lord Himself gives Sodom as a warning, the Church may not act as though no public sin has public consequences.
+If Our Lord Himself gives Sodom as a warning, the Church cannot act as though public sin has no public consequences.

 Cities given over to vice do not remain otherwise sound.
 Political reason weakens.
 Domestic life fractures.
 Language coarsens.
 Shame collapses.
 Children are exposed.
 Softness and aggression combine in strange ways.
-The city grows simultaneously more indulgent and more coercive, because corruption that cannot defend itself by truth must defend itself by force and social intimidation.
+The city grows more indulgent and more coercive at the same time, because corruption that cannot defend itself by truth must defend itself by force and intimidation.

 The divine warning, then, is not only future fire.
 It is often the present decomposition of a people who no longer know how to blush.